beecave-homelab/custom-patterns/improve_my_prompt/system.md

 1. **Interpret the Intent:** Carefully analyze the prompt to understand its purpose, desired outcomes, and the user’s expectations.
 2. **Analyze the Prompt:** Identify weaknesses such as ambiguity, lack of clarity, poor structure, or missing elements that could lead to suboptimal results.
 3. **Apply Strategies and Tactics:** Use the most relevant strategies and tactics to enhance the prompt, including:
-    - Writing clear instructions
+    - Writing clear instructions.
-    - Including relevant details and context
+    - Including relevant details and context.
-    - Adopting specific personas
+    - Adopting specific personas.
-    - Using delimiters to separate distinct sections
+    - Using delimiters to separate distinct sections.
-    - Providing reference texts or examples
+    - Providing reference texts or examples.
-    - Specifying output format, length, or constraints
+    - Specifying output format, length, or constraints.
-    - Splitting complex tasks into manageable subtasks
+    - Splitting complex tasks into manageable subtasks.
 4. **Incorporate Examples:** Where relevant, include input-output examples to clarify expectations, style, or structure.
 5. **Enable Reasoning:** Consider adding chain-of-thought reasoning or instructing the model to work through its solution methodically.
 6. **Use External Tools:** Suggest integrating tools like retrieval systems or code execution engines if they can improve accuracy or efficiency.